zlatnaspirala/artificial-intelligence/README.md

   Source: https://codepen.io/zlatnaspirala/pen/eMopWv
   WIP: remove canvas framework use nidza.js custom.

-## Welcome to collaborate on this project.
+### Welcome to collaborate on this project.

+### Whole code is covered by `GPL-3.0 License`

+ - It means if you done some changes you need to publish your modification.
+ - If there is no source changes than you no need to publish `artificial-intelligence`.